joemoose/psiops/docs/equipment.md

 When you need an item from the kit, declare it and retrieve it.
 No inventory slot is required.
 Your combat fatigues, boots, and other standard-issue clothing or webbing are assumed to be worn.
 If your basic kit or any of its items are lost or destroyed due to operational circumstances, they’re gone.
 The kit doesn’t replace them.

-Items not originally part of a basic kit, such as weapons or recovered equipment, cannot be stored in the kit.
+Items not originally part of a basic kit, such as weapons or recovered equipment, cannot be stored in it.

 ### Basic Kit Manifest